landisdesign/react-credit-card-display/README.md

 ### &lt;CardDisplay/>

-The CardDisplay React component has a couple of attributes that change how component presents itself and transforms when highlighting a specific card.
+The CardDisplay React component has a couple of attributes that change how the component presents itself and transforms when highlighting a specific card.

 ```jsx
 <CardDisplay [square={true|false}] [expand={true|false}] number="string" active="amex|discover|mc|visa" />